What We'll Cover

 Player -Level Ability

-For individual player-level ability, we track a player’s improvement or decline in performance over time by monitoring the outcome of every play in which a player is in a game & updating our valuation of their abilities from each possession.
+For individual player-level ability, we track a player’s improvement or decline in performance over time by monitoring the outcome of every play in which a player is in a game and updating our valuation of their abilities from each possession.

 Let’s take a look at LeBron James's player valuations over two seasons:

 In 2020-2021, James played only 45 games due to injury, averaging 25.0 points, 33.4 minutes, & had a 51.3% field goal percentage.
-While James was limited in his time on the court, our metrics showed he had a relatively high offensive & defensive valuation throughout the season.
+While James was limited in his time on the court, our metrics showed he had a relatively high offensive and defensive valuation throughout the season.

 LeBron James (2020 -2021)